Xomega-Net/Xomega.Docs/docs/generators/docs/service-model.md

 </objects>
 ```

-If a parameter has no documentation, but has a corresponding field defined on the object, then the documentation of that field will be output in the document, which saves you from documenting standard parameters unless you need to.
+If a parameter has no documentation but has a corresponding field defined on the object, then the documentation of that field will be output in the document, which saves you from documenting standard parameters unless you need to.

 Also, if the type of the parameter is associated with an enumeration, then the output will contain the list of possible values with their meaning for that parameter, which makes it easier for the readers to understand the design for that parameter.